- November 18, 1980

 At the end, Hamlin was only 7 points behind Harvick and 6 behind Newman.
 His only victory was at Talladega but during the second half of the season, he regularly finished races in Top 10.

 However, Hamlin could hardly recover after yet another missed opportunity, so he dropped down to the 9th place in the 2015 NASCAR Sprint Cup Series.
 Victory at Martinsville was his only triumph that season.
 However, the start of 2016 was promising.
-For the first time, Hamlin won a season-opening race at Daytona and also won at Watkins Glen which was his first victory scored at non-oval tracks.
+For the first time, Hamlin won a season-opening race at Daytona and also won at Watkins Glen, which was his first victory scored at non-oval tracks.
+He ended sixth in the final standings.

 When he is not on the track, Denny Hamlin is still occupied with the sports.
 He is a fan of the NBA team Charlotte Hornets and NFL team Washington Redskins.
 His hobbies include golf, basketball, boating, traveling, skiing, playing cards and raising awareness for Cystic Fibrosis research through the Denny Hamlin Foundation.